©1978

 others will not diminish ours.
 Nor can any man imitate Christ,

-nor should he wish to.
 We ought not to wish to imitate

 Christ, because this is superficial.
 We ought to enter into a